dagronf/DSFPagerControl/README.md

 ## Custom color support

+By default, DSFPagerControl supplies a standard color palette, adapting automatically to the user's light/dark modes and contrast settings.

-This control provides two block callbacks you can supply to return your own custom colors for selected and unselected states
+If you want to customize your display, the control provides two block callbacks you can supply to return your own custom colors for selected and unselected states.

 ### selectedColorBlock

-Provide a block that returns a custom color to be used when drawing the selected page indicator
+Provide a block that returns a custom color to be used when drawing the selected page indicator.

 ### unselectedColorBlock

-Provide a block that returns a custom color to be used when drawing the unselected page indicator
+Provide a block that returns a custom color to be used when drawing the unselected page indicator.

 ## Releases